 Future Technology AS has developed the FSCC - Future Subsea Controllable Cooler.
-It is a 2nd generation passive subsea cooler that is characterized by being simple, robust, reliable, and uses well-proven principles to operate.
+It is a 2nd generation passive subsea cooler which is characterized as being reliable, compact, cost efficient and environmentally friendly.

 FSCC exploits the naturally buoyant flow of seawater around the cooler tubes to maximize the cooling rate and minimize the overall size and weight.
 FSCC is designed to operate in an environment with quiescent seawater, however, sea currents will increase its cooling performance.

-Future Technology AS is proud to present SIMCOOL, a unique and flexible tool developed for designing and optimizing subsea cooling.
+Future Technology AS is proud to present its software SIMCOOL, a unique and flexible tool developed for designing and optimizing subsea cooling.

 SIMCOOL enables detailed design output and optimization of the FSCC and gives highly accurate and efficient calculations based on the individual needs of the client.